brkpplr/brkpplr/interests.md

 # miscellaneous
   - Video Game Collector
-  - Car Engine Mechanics
+  - Doing my own car repairs
-  - Tattoos
+  - Getting Tattoos
   - Composing and performing my own music
   - I used to play Bass and Guitars at a Hardcore/Thrash band called "Throw", have not played ever since Mid 2023